binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Do not rely on caller Id.
 It is untrusted.
 I am not aware of any way to successfully [detect](http://www.cse.sc.edu/~mustafah/download/cid_USC_CSE_TR-2013-001.pdf) caller Id spoofing before the call is answered.

 With SMS, the first line of detection is to respond to the number that was spoofed confirming any information in the initial message.
 This will rule out many services.
-Failing that, confirmation by calling the sender and recognising their voice will go a long way.
-Next line of defence would be to contact them via some other means, email or face to face is always going to be the best.
+Failing that, confirmation by calling the sender and recognising their voice, will go a long way.
+Next line of defence would be to contact them via some other means, email, or face to face is always going to be the best.
 Work you way through the list of communication techniques from the [Email](#people-countermeasures-morale-productivity-and-engagement-killers-email) section above.

 ### Favour for a Favour {#people-countermeasures-favour-for-a-favour}
 ![](images/ThreatTags/PreventionAVERAGE.png)